Korringa–Kohn–Rostoker method: Disordered Alloys and Chemical Disorder

-One particularly powerful method which is unique to Green's function-based methods is the coherent potential approximation (CPA), which is an effective medium theory used to average over configurational disorder, such as is encountered in a substitutional alloy.
-The CPA captures the broken translational symmetry of the disordered alloy in a physically meaningful way, with the end result that the initially 'sharp' band structure is 'smeared-out', which reflects the finite lifetime of electronic states in such a system.
+A particularly powerful feature of KKR is its natural compatibility with the coherent potential approximation (CPA), which provides an efficient treatment of substitutional disorder.
+The CPA captures the broken translational symmetry of the disordered alloy in a physically meaningful way, with the result that the initially 'sharp' band structure is 'smeared-out', which reflects the finite lifetime of electronic states in such a system.
+Because the method works directly with Green's functions, configuration averaging over disorder can be performed analytically within CPA, avoiding the need for large supercells.
+This capability enables accurate predictions of composition-dependent electronic properties, phase stability, and transport behavior in complex alloy systems.
+The KKR-CPA framework has become one of the most widely used approaches for studying random metallic alloys, high-entropy alloys, impurity effects in semiconductors, defect-induced electronic states.

 The CPA can also be used to average over many possible orientations of magnetic moments, as is necessary to describe the paramagnetic state of a magnetic material (above its Curie temperature).
 This is referred to as the disordered local moment (DLM) picture.